Akascape/ShaderToyVid/README.md

 Sometimes, you have to keep on closing the shader window and try running it again.

-Not all shaders from shadertoy are supported in ShaderToyVid, those shaders which have **more than one i-channel or having any buffers are not supported.**
+Not all shaders from shadertoy are supported in ShaderToyVid, shader can contain only buffers, mainimage and one video ichannel.

 I have collected some **effect-shaders** from shadertoy.com which you can **download** from here. *(Sources are given within the files)*